GSA/open.usa.gov/pages/nap/nap-4.md

 * Sep 8: NAP 4 co-creation event at GSA with civil society — Emerging Tech and Open Data for a More Open and Accountable Government
 * Sep 15 – Oct 13: Iterate with civil society and agencies, polish and finalize final clearances
 * Sep 22: Final deadline for agencies to submit NAP 4 commitments
+* Sep 23: [National Day of Civic Hacking in DC](https://www.data.gov/event/national-day-civic-hacking/) for NAP 4 co-creation with civil society at the Johns Hopkins Sibley Innovation Hub
 * Oct 2: Open.USA.gov/NAP4 site closes to public feedback

 The fourth U.S. Open Government National Action Plan and the third National Action Plan end-of-term report will both be published in October 2017.